Hack-a-Shaq: Steven Adams

+Mitchell Robinson

+During the 2025 NBA Playoffs, the Boston Celtics made continued use of fouling New York Knicks center Mitchell Robinson during the two sides' meeting in the Eastern Conference Semifinals.
+Robinson, a career 52% free throw shooter, was known for his defensive and rebounding output as a longtime Knicks center.
+Boston fouled Robinson before the two-minute mark of each period to slow down the game, especially with starting center Karl-Anthony Towns getting in foul trouble early on.
+To date, the strategy has peaked in Game 3 of the series, when Boston sent Robinson to the line 12 times, with the Robinson hitting just four of the attempts.
+The Celtics continued to engage in the gambit despite gaining a lead that reached as high as 31.
+The strategy, which was also partly enacted by the Pistons in the Knicks' prior round, has been sometimes referred to as "Bewitch-a-Mitch."

 Criticism and rule changes

-Detractors argue that deliberate fouling makes the game unpleasant to watch, violates the spirit or disrupts the rhythm of the game, puts the fouling team too quickly into the penalty situation, and disparages the team's defensive abilities.
+Detractors argue that deliberate fouling makes the game unpleasant to watch, violates the spirit or disrupts the rhythm of the game, puts the fouling team too quickly into the bonus situation, and disparages the team's defensive abilities.

 All that did was allow us to set our defense.
 I think that's disrespectful to their players.
 Basically, they were telling their players that they couldn't guard us.